 Given their size, you might be shocked by how destructive such small dogs can be.
 But unfortunately, this anxiousness frequently leads to destructive behavior.

 Teacup Yorkies are extremely energetic and require more exercise than you may think, given their small stature.
 Although they rapidly become exhausted, a 5–10 minute walk twice daily is the best exercise for them and gives them room to run around the house.

 Having someone drop by during the day if you cannot bring them to work with you is a good idea.
 Even if the person is not one of their kind, your Yorkie will be delighted to have them around.

 Teacup Yorkies frequently experience little dog syndrome and exhibit street-owning behavior.
 They pursue bigger dogs and cats and bark at strangers.

 Even if this is not particularly concerning, having them constantly mark whenever a new visitor arrives can be unpleasant.
 Socializing children from an early age can aid in controlling this behavior.

 Watch them around Bigger Dogs.

-However, due to their small stature, teacup Yorkies can be challenging to socialize because it can be risky to let them loose with larger dogs.
-Accidents happen, even with nice dogs, and these puppies are quite small!
+However, their small stature makes teacup Yorkies challenging to socialize with because letting them loose with larger dogs can be risky.
+Accidents happen, even with nice dogs; these puppies are quite small!

 The secret to effective socialization is to avoid holding them constantly.
 But unfortunately, this may reinforce their tendency to be aggressive toward strangers and territorial.